 - 200 Hour Vinyasa Yoga with Essential Hot Yoga

-Naomi has partnered with studio owners in the US and Australia to help create four Yoga Alliance recognized teacher training schools.
-She has trained over 300 student teachers in the yoga field.
-She enjoys meeting the seekers, learning from each other, and creating community.
-Naomi created and oversees the facilitation of “Idaho Yoga Week” which happens throughout the state every year.
 Naomi enjoys travel and is often on the road teaching, exploring and living life.
-Naomi has two daughters Stella (16) and Holly (12).
-She is married to Paul Graham who is a Meditation Teacher and Ayurveda Health Counselor.
+Naomi has two daughters Stella (19) and Holly (15).
+She is married to Paul Graham who is a Yoga Teacher and Ayurveda Health Counselor.

 Paul teaches Power Yoga and meditation.
 He has completed over 2,000 hours of yoga asana, meditation, anatomy, history, and philosophy training in Australia, India, and the US and is an Ayurvedic Health Counsellor through the California College of Ayurveda.